ADDITIONAL LIST OF RESOURCES

 List of resources for elder adults curated by the Los Angeles County Library.

-PALA is a multi-year initiative launched by the County (County) and City of Los Angeles (City) to enhance the region’s age-friendliness and prepare for a growing older adult population, which is on pace to double from 2010 to 2030 in the County.
+PALA is a multi-year initiative launched by L.A.
+County (County) and the City of Los Angeles (City) to enhance the region’s age-friendliness and prepare for a growing older adult population, which is on pace to double from 2010 to 2030.
 To build an age-friendly future throughout our region, the Action Plan outlines strategies across nine (9) domains of livability, as well as cross-cutting strategies that create infrastructure and systems.

 INFORMATION SERVICES BY PHONE

-This is a state-mandated 24 hours 7 days a week social services program.
-APS social workers investigate and respond to allegations of abuse, neglect or self-neglect, and exploitation of elders and dependent adults who live in the community.
+This is a state-mandated 24 hours, 7 days a week, social services program.
+APS social workers investigate and respond to allegations of abuse, neglect or self-neglect, and exploitation of older and dependent adults who live in the community.
 Emergency situations are responded to immediately.
-After investigation, a service plan is developed with the client’s consent to meet the client’s unique needs.
+After investigation, a service plan is developed, with the client’s consent, to meet their unique needs.
 For more information, please call (877) 477-3646.

 CONTACT:

-Older adults may sign up to receive phone calls with LA County Community and Senior Center staff to ensure overall wellness, support, and greater community.
-To sign up, please contact your closest Center for more details.
+Older adults may sign up to receive phone calls from L.A.
+County Aging & Disabilities Department’s Community and Senior Centers staff to ensure their overall wellness, support, and and community connection.
+To sign up or for more information, please contact the Center nearest you.

 Altadena Community Center: (626) 398-6174